Mathnerd314/stroscot/docs/Memory.rst

 -------------------

 There are also non-memory resources like thread-handles, file-handles, locks, and sockets.
 These can be passed around and stored in data structures.
 The same usage analysis should work to close these resources.

+It is important to free memory when it is no longer needed, because otherwise you will run out.

+garbage collection partially solves the memory management problem.
+Garbage collection decreases performance and increases memory usage.

+The problem in parallel programming is race conditions.
+The standard solution is mutexes and condition variables, and variants thereof.

+Languages that support exceptions need to support destructors or they need to support a try/finally construct.
+Otherwise using exceptions is too difficult, because if you have some local state to clean up in a function, you have to catch and rethrow every exception.

+The goal of exceptions in C++ is that code which does not throw an exception should be just as efficient as code which is compiled without any support for exceptions.
+Unfortunately, this is impossible.
+When any function can throw an exception, and when there are destructors which must be run if an exception is thrown, the compiler is limited in its ability to move instructions across function calls.
+Of course it is not generally possible to move instructions which change global or heap memory across a function call, but in the absence of exceptions it is generally possible to move instructions which do not change memory or which change only stack memory.
+This means that exceptions limit what the compiler is able to do, and it follows that compiling with exception support generates code which is less efficient than compiling without exception support.

+Of course exceptions still have their uses, but lets consider programming without them (this is easy for me to imagine–I didn’t use exceptions in the gold linker).
+If you program without exceptions, how useful are destructors and/or try/finally?
+What comes to mind is functions with multiple return points, loops with multiple exits, and RAII coding.

+C has neither destructors nor try/finally.
+Does it miss them?
+I would say yes.
+A common workaround I’ve seen is to change all return points and loop exit points to use a goto to a label which does cleanups.

+The gcc compiler has an extension to C to support, in effect, destructors.
+You can use __attribute__ ((__cleanup__ (function))) with any local variable.
+When the variable goes out of scope, the function will be called, passing it the address of the variable.
+This is an effective extension, but it is not widely used.

+The Go language does not have destructors.
+Instead, it has two more dynamic mechanisms.
+A defer statement may be used to run a function on function exit or when processing a panic.
+A finalizer may be used to run a function when the garbage collector finds that a block of memory has nothing pointing to it and can be released.
+Both approaches are dynamic, in that you have to executed the defer statement or call the runtime.SetFinalizer function.
+They are have no lexical scoping; a single defer statement in a loop can cause its argument to be called many times on function exit.

+These ideas are significantly different from destructors, which are associated with a type, and are executed when an object of that type goes out of lexical scope or is explicitly deleted.
+Destructors are primarily used to release resources acquired by an object of the type.
+This is a less important concept in a garbage collected language like Go.

+The absence of destructors means that Go does not support the RAII pattern, in which an object is used to acquire a mutex or some other resource for the scope of a lexical block.
+Implementing this in Go requires two statements: one to acquire the mutex, and a defer statement to release the mutex on function exit.
+Because deferred functions are run on function exit, the mapping is not exact; you can not use this technique to acquire a lock in a loop.
+In fact, acquiring a mutex in a loop and correctly releasing it when a panic occurs is rather difficult in Go; fortunately it is easy to handle correctly by moving the body of the loop to a separate function.
+In any case, Go discourages this type of programming.
+Mutexes are available in Go, but channels are the preferred mechanism for synchronization.

+Are defer statements and finalizers sufficient replacement for destructors in a garbage collected language?
+They are for me.
+When I write C++ my destructors are almost entirely concerned with releasing memory.
+In fact, in the gold linker I often deliberately omitted destructors, because many of the data structures live for the life the program; in such a case, destructors serve only to slow down program exit.
+I would be interested to hear of a pattern of programming which relies on destructors for cases other than releasing memory or RAII.